 Franz Josef Heli-Hike

 If you want another perspective of the glacier with a dose of adrenaline, you can skydive over the glacier- a certainly stunning landscape to do a skydive.
 New Zealand’s highest tandem skydive is in Franz Josef with Skydive Franz & Fox Glacier.
 Learn more about the skydive, as well as compare it to others around the country, using the 11 Best Places to Tandem Skydive in New Zealand.

 Looking to get on the water?
-The kayaking on Lake Mapourika with Glacier Country Kayaks, north of Franz Josef, is stunning!
+The kayaking on Lake Mapourika with Franz Josef Wilderness Tours, north of Franz Josef, is stunning!
 The mirror-like water is perfect for taking those travel selfies.
 Oh yeah, and the Southern Alps view and the peaceful rainforests are good too.
 Find out more about the kayak tours on Viator and Tripadvisor.

 There are ways of seeing the Franz Josef Glacier without going over your backpacker budget.
 And, that’s by getting off your butt and walking!
 Although there is a guided valley hike, which covers the glacier-formed valley Franz Josef has left behind, you can take the walks unguided.